 Bermuda: Country and Foreign Investment

-There are about 150 islands which evolved from the remnants of a thick layer of aeolin limestone.
-The islands are warmed by the Gulf Stream; the coral deposits found there are the most northerly in the world.
+The 181 islands evolved from the remnants of a thick layer of Aeolian limestone.
+The coral deposits found there are the most northerly in the world.
 An extinct volcano lies submerged along the islands' southeastern perimeter in the shape of a fish hook.
-The islands are hilly and the highest point is 79.9 metres at Town Hill in Smith's Parish.
+The islands are hilly and the highest point is 80m at Town Hill in Smith's parish.

-The climate is mild and humid with an average minimum temperature of 8.3C and maximum of 32.1.
+The islands are warmed by the Gulf Stream, which helps to keep the climate mild and humid.
+The average minimum temperature is of 8°C and maximum of 32°.
 There is no frost and sea breezes provide relief from the high temperatures.
 Vegetation is lush despite the shallow soil distributed over the islands.